 - The moisture levels must be checked and maintained

 This is the best and greenest choice for the zero waste enthusiast.
-Dog waste can be picked up using a pooper scooper cutting out the need for a bag.
-It is then dropped into the septic tank and its job done!
+Dog waste can be picked up using a pooper scooper, cutting out the need for a bag.
+It is then dropped into the septic tank, and its job is done!

-The two things you need to look out for in a zero-waste dog toy is durability and natural materials.
-If you can combine these traits with natural colors and a pleasant scent then you are onto a winner.
+The two things you need to look out for in a zero-waste dog toy are durability and natural materials.
+If you can combine these traits with natural colors and a pleasant scent, then you are a winner.

-In order to get this perfect blend you have two options;
+To get this perfect blend, you have two options;

 - Make the dog toys yourself (it’s easier than you think)